qoolixiloop/qool-.vimrc-loop/README.md

 >         :help
 >         /quickref
 >
-> * There is also a tutor page, which is very useful, to learn the basics of the Vim editor.
+> * There is also a tutor page, which is very useful, to learn the basics about the Vim editor.
 >         $ vimtutor
 >
-> * To check your Vim version (and e.g. if it is compile with Python 3)
+> * To check your Vim version (and e.g. whether it is compiled with Python 3)
 >         :version
 >
 > 🌎
 > </details>